Electoral district of Aspley

 Aspley is an electoral district of the Legislative Assembly in the Australian state of Queensland.

-The district is located in the north-eastern residential suburbs of Brisbane, encompassing Aspley, Bridgeman Downs and Carseldine, as well as parts of McDowall, Chermside West, Lawnton and Zillmere.
+The district is located in the north-eastern residential suburbs of Brisbane, encompassing Aspley, Bridgeman Downs and Carseldine, as well as parts of McDowall, Chermside West, Bald Hills, Geebung and Zillmere.
 It is now wholly within the local government area of Brisbane City Council, following the redistribution prior to the 2009 election.